 One trick for hiding the foundation problem is to caulk and paint the trim.
 A thick caulk joint at what should have been a perfectly aligned carpentry corner is a dead giveaway of a foundation problem.

-For more information on foundation repair or to schedule a foundation inspection, please contact Granite Foundation Repair today.
+For more information on foundation repair or to schedule an entire foundation inspection, please get in touch with Granite Foundation Repair today.